Approach

 Our university community uses institutional data daily to ask and answer complex questions to serve our teaching, research, and service mission.
 And we want to be prepared to answer future questions and draw insights readily.

 The demand for data and analysis for decision-making is increasing at all levels of our organization.
-The amount of data generated, stored, analyzed, and applied is also growing.
+The amount of data generated, stored, analyzed, and applied is also growing, along with the accelerated availability and use of technology (e.g., AI, modern data platforms and infrastructure).

 We face ongoing demands to comply with a growing list of evolving data privacy and protection legislation and regulations.
 We are committed to securing and protecting our data while also making it readily available for use that supports mission needs.

 We have a diverse distributed data and analytics eco-system with multiple data architectures, systems, processes, and organizations.
-Data governance facilitates harmonized and often standardized ways of working for faster and better cross-functional data and analysis including an improved user experience.
+Data & Analytics governance facilitates harmonized and often standardized ways of working for faster and better cross-functional data and analysis including an improved user experience.
+Data & Analytics governance is one key component of Data & Analytics programming for the Academic Division.

 Scope

-The Data & Analytics governance program is limited to the Academic Division and focuses on the administrative and academic data domains.
+Data & Analytics governance programming is limited to the Academic Division and focuses on the administrative and academic data domains.
 This program does not govern access and use of research or health system data.

 Our Approach